 Never mix milk with salty or sour foods.
 “Even a little sodium chloride in the milk, it becomes poison [mixed or eaten with milk].
 It makes not only the curd, but completely destroys the potency [nourishing power of the milk].
 When it is absorbed in post-digestion, all the effects of the food on the dhatus (tissues) are destroyed.
 Only mango can be mixed with milk.
 Banana is the worst with milk [very blocking].
 Dried dates are ok with milk, figs if they are washed well (must be clean so they don’t contain acids)."
 Dr. J.R.
 Raju

 Best for eye health to avoid milk before sleeping.
 "Do not sleep immediately after drinking milk.
-You have to wait 45 min to one hour."
+You have to wait 30-45 min."
 Dr. Padma Raju

 Be sure to take morning hot milk at least 30 to 45 minutes before a savory breakfast and do not take more milk after eating the breakfast.
 Late afternoon is also a good time for hot milk if feeling a little hungry, or before bed if your dinner was early and light.
 After eating a meal, you must wait until the food in your stomach is fully digested before having milk, which takes a good 3+ hours, depending on the size of the meal and your digestive strength (2 hours after the evening meal is ok as long as your meal is light, like it should be).

 "Jaggery is good with (but only if your jaggery is without salt].
 Milk is best without too much sweetener - milk is already kapha [sweet]."
 Dr. J.R.
 Raju.

 Ginger and/or cinnamon, cardamom, pepper and after boiling turmeric.
 Garlic is also good with milk (purifying & strengthening).